 La Mona de Pascua is the customary cake prepared for Semana Santa, especially in the regions of Catalonia and Valencia.
 Many consider this colorful cake to be a delicious end to Lent, as well as a symbol of spring, welcoming the sunny weather that comes ahead.
 La Mona de Pascua cakes were originally made up of marzipan and topped with boiled eggs, since many dedicated Catholics would give up meat or eggs during Lent.
 It is a traditional practice for godparents to give this cake to their godchildren (the word ‘Mona’ is a Moroccan term meaning ‘gift’).
 The number of boiled eggs atop of the cake depends on the age of the godchild.
 Today, La Mona de Pascua is more modern, served with less boiled eggs and more chocolate and other sweets.
 Many bakeries in Catalonia produce thousands of these cakes every year during Semana Santa.

 This delicious dessert is a traditional favorite during Semana Santa.
-Very similar to what others may know as ‘French Toast’, torrijas are a specialty eaten all over Spain, particularly throughout the week before Easter.
+Very similar to what others may know as ‘French Toast’, torrijas are a specialty Easter food in Spain, enjoyed all over the country during this time of year.
+Particularly throughout the week before Easter.
 What makes a torrija different from its French cousin is the variety of ways it can be prepared.
 Instead of soaking the bread in milk, a Spanish torrija can also be soaked in wine!
 From now on, let’s refer to regular french toast as the ‘Virgin Torrija’.

 Not all pies have to be sweet.
 In Spain, especially in the provinces of Salamanca and Ávila, locals indulge in a meat pie filled with eggs, pork loin and chorizo sausage.
 Hornazo is traditionally eaten on Easter Monday at a festival called ‘Lunes de Aguas’ (‘Monday of the Waters’).
 Some consider hornazo as the Spanish Easter bread, since it basically looks like a giant stuffed sandwich.
 It is also common to decorate the outside of the pie with nuts, grapes, or styled dough.
 If you’re craving something sweeter than a meat pie, there is a non-savory version of hornazo made with sugar, almonds, aniseed and eggs.